powerpak/pathospot-compare/README.md

 You should see the bash prompt `vagrant@stretch:/vagrant$`, and may proceed to [**Usage**](#usage) below.

-The next time you want to use the pipeline in this VM, you won't need to start all over again; simply `logout` of your VM and use `vagrant suspend` and `vagrant resume; vagrant ssh` to pick up where you left off.
+The next time you want to use the pipeline in this VM, you won't need to start all over again; simply `logout` of your VM and `vagrant suspend` to save its state, and `vagrant resume; vagrant ssh` to pick up where you left off.

 [virtualbox]: https://www.virtualbox.org/wiki/Downloads
 [Debian Stretch]: https://www.debian.org/releases/stretch/